-§10.3.3.§10.4.3.
+§10.4.3.
 Nonconforming mobile home lots

-Nonconforming mobile home lots Where a lawful mobile home exists, but cannot be placed under the terms of this chapter, for reasons contained in §9.3 above, such nonconforming use may be maintained on all mobile homes which are currently placed on lots within the city as of June 1, 1997.
-Such nonconforming use may continue, including the replacement of the mobile home on such lots, unless and until the lot remains vacant for a period of 180 days.
-Upon the expiration of 180 days, the nonconforming use-lot may not be continued, or used as a mobile home site.
+Nonconforming mobile home lots may continue, including the replacement of the mobile home on such lots, unless and until the lot remains vacant for a period of 180 days.
+Upon the expiration of 180 days, the nonconforming lot may not be continued, or used as a mobile home site.

-§10.4.§10.5.
+§10.5.
 Nonconforming Structures

-§10.4.1.§10.5.1.
-Continuationgeneral
+§10.5.1.
+Continuation

-The lawful, conforming use of a structure, existing at the effective date of these regulations, may be continued, although the structure's size or location does not conform with the yard, dimensional, height, parking, loading, access, lot area and other provisions of these regulations.
-Where a lawful structure exists that could not be built under the terms of this chapter by reason of restrictions on area, lot open space, height, yards, its location on the lot, or other provisions of this chapter.requirements concerning the structure, such structure may be continued so long as it remains otherwise lawful, subject to the following provisions:
+The lawful, conforming use of a structure, existing at the effective date of these regulations, may be continued, although the structure's size or location does not conform with the area, lot open space, height, yards, its location on the lot, or other provisions of this chapter.

-A.§10.5.2.
+§10.5.2.
 Enlarged or altered